-Increasing Financial Well-Being Through Integration: A growing body of on-the-ground experience is demonstrating how integration can increase the impact of a primary social service, such as helping an individual find a job, while also addressing other financial challenges and barriers that person may be facing.
-CFED’s newest federal policy publication series, “Increasing Financial Well-Being through Integration,” chronicles policy changes that could increase the impact of social service programs by boosting families’ overall economic outcomes.
+Increasing Financial Well-Being Through Integration: A growing body of on-the-ground experience is demonstrating how integration can increase the impact of primary social service, such as helping an individual find a job, while also addressing other financial challenges and barriers that person may be facing.
+Prosperity Now, formerly known as CFED federal policy publication series, “Increasing Financial Well-Being through Integration,” chronicles policy changes that could increase the impact of social service programs by boosting families’ overall economic outcomes.

 - Meeting People Where They Are